 Low Pressure UV

-Beyond killing germs and viruses in a single pass, low pressure UV can destroy mono-chloramine (NH2Cl) in one pass, through a process called 'photolysis', or 'photodegradation'.
-If monochloramine is destroyed, that monochloramine cannot progress and become dichloramine, or trichloramine after that.
-So low pressure UV manufacturers are proud to say they destroy monochloramine–which is true, but misleading.
+Beyond inactivating germs and viruses in a single pass, low pressure UV can destroy monochloramine (NH2Cl) in one pass, through a process called photolysis, or photodegradation.3 If a monochloramine is destroyed, that monochloramine cannot progress and become dichloramine (NHCl2) or trichloramine (NCl3).

 So while it is true that monochloramines are destroyed by low pressure UV, it is not true that the pool will have no dichloramine or trichloramine produced.
 These pools can still have indoor air quality problems.
-That being said, low pressure UV has been shown in at least one study to reduce combined chlorine levels, as pictured in this chart from this source:
+That being said, low pressure UV is proven to reduce combined chlorine levels, at least somewhat.

 Advantages of Low Pressure UV

-For the sake of comparison, there are some advantages to low pressure.
+For the sake of comparison, there are some advantages to low pressure UV.
 First and foremost is cost.
-Low pressure UV costs significantly less than medium pressure systems, both up front and ongoing.
+Low pressure UV systems cost significantly less than medium pressure systems, both up front and ongoing.
 The lower pressure and heat (low pressure UV systems heat up to about 115º-140ºF) means plastic can be used instead of stainless steel.
-The lamps last longer, they use less energy, and require less frequent replacement of bulbs.
+The lamps last longer and use less energy, and therefore require less frequent replacement of bulbs.
 All of those contribute to a much more affordable system compared to medium pressure UV.

-The final advantage we will cover here is that low pressure UV does not have the wavelength of UV light that destroys free chlorine–or more specifically, Hypochlorous Acid (HOCl).
+The final advantage we will mention is that low pressure UV does not have the wavelength of UV light that destroys free chlorine–or more specifically, Hypochlorous Acid (HOCl).
+Medium pressure does.

-As you can see from that graphic, at 295nm, HOCl gets destroyed by medium pressure UV, but not low pressure UV.
+As you can see from that graphic, at 295nm, free chlorine (HOCl) gets destroyed by medium pressure UV, but not low pressure UV.
 And yet low pressure UV outputs some of the optimal germicidal wavelengths to disinfect water.

 Disadvantages of Low Pressure UV

-While it can destroy monochloramine, low pressure does not destroy dichloramine or trichloramine, as discussed earlier.
-It also has a lower energy output, so if more power is necessary, it could take up a larger footprint in the pump room to get enough UV light to do the job.
+While it can destroy monochloramine, low pressure does not destroy dichloramine or trichloramine.
 Another disadvantage is against sunscreen, a staple of outdoor pool contamination.
-Sunscreen blocks UV light by design, so naturally it can interfere with the efficacy of a UV system–especially if it builds up on the glass sleeve around the bulb itself.
-UV can only inactivate what its light actually penetrates, and if sunscreen is blocking that light, it stands to reason that less water is being exposed to the UV.
+Sunscreen blocks UV light by its very nature, so naturally it will interfere with the efficacy of a UV system–especially if it builds up on the glass sleeve around the bulb itself.
+UV can only inactivate what its light actually penetrates, and if sunscreen is blocking that light, less water will be fully exposed to the UV rays.

 Medium Pressure UV

 Medium Pressure UV systems create more heat and pressure, and are therefore must be made of stainless steel, not plastic.

 Advantages of Medium Pressure UV

 Medium pressure has much more power, and therefore can inactivate more things in the same amount of water, faster.
-According to this source, this allows the system to have a smaller physical footprint with less lamps, whereas a low pressure system may need multiple lamps to equal the same rate of disinfection of medium pressure.
+This allows the system to have a smaller physical footprint with less lamps, whereas a low pressure system may need multiple lamps to equal the same rate of disinfection of medium pressure.

 Disadvantages of Medium Pressure UV

 Medium pressure systems require constant flow, as the bulbs release a lot of heat (medium pressure UV systems heat up to 1100ºF).
 This usually means the bulbs have a shorter useful lifespan.
 Cooling is necessary, and if water is not constantly flowing, it can shorten the lifespan of the bulbs even more.
 This contributes to higher operating costs, which we'll expand upon in a moment.